 The UI is closely monitoring the impact of AI and is actively taking steps to address concerns related to AI use.

 Academic leaders and faculty from across the university formed a committee to explore the impact of AI on academics in fall 2023.
-The committee launched a survey for students and faculty to assess opportunities and challenges related to AI in the academic setting.
-The results of the survey will help inform future guidance and resources related to AI.
+Key activities of the committee include:

 Resources and Opportunities